Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of Context-Sensitive Grammars: Lexed Context-Free Languages

 \section{Lexed Context-Free Languages}

-Most programming languages cannot be accurately recognized with a context-free grammar.
-For example, nearly every programming language uses a lexer to transform source text into a sequence of language symbols; this procedure is often described as using the leftmost-longest, or ``maximal munch'', lexing rule.
+Most programming languages are not context-free; for example, nearly every programming language uses a lexer to transform source text into a sequence of language symbols.
 A programming language specifies a number of lexemes; each lexeme, in turn, is recognized by a regular language.
-The leftmost-longest rule states that the longest prefix of the source string that matches any lexeme's language must be accepted as the first symbol; the lexer will then be run on the remainder of the source string.
-The procedure repeats until there is no text remaining.
 Furthermore, most programming languages treat whitespace and comments in a special manner.
 We must take both of these factors into account.